marcomer/SauceTool/README.md

 ### Functions
 #### `SAUCE_check_file(const char* filepath)`
-- Check if a file contains valid SAUCE data.
+- Check if a file contains correct SAUCE data.
 - This will check the SAUCE data against the SAUCE record and CommentBlock [requirements](#sauce-record-requirements).

 #### `SAUCE_check_buffer(const char* buffer, uint32_t n)`
-- Check if the first `n` bytes of a buffer contain valid SAUCE data.
+- Check if the first `n` bytes of a buffer contain correct SAUCE data.
 - This will check the SAUCE data against the SAUCE record and CommentBlock [requirements](#sauce-record-requirements).

 #### `SAUCE_equal(const SAUCE* first, const SAUCE* second)`
-- Check two SAUCE records for equality.
+- Determine if two SAUCE records are equal.
 - SAUCE records are equal if each field between the SAUCE records match.

 #### `SAUCE_Comment_equal(const SAUCE_CommentBlock* first, const SAUCE_CommentBlock* second)`
-- Check two SAUCE_CommentBlocks for equality.
+- Determine if two SAUCE_CommentBlocks are equal.
 - SAUCE_CommentBlocks are equal if the content of each field match between the CommentBlocks.

 ### Return Values